 Cost of groceries in Algeria

-Your weekly shop in Algeria will generally cost substantially less than Western Europe or the US, although this depends heavily on whether products are locally produced or imported.
-Algeria’s food retail sector operates mainly through small privately-owned ‘superettes’ alongside some larger chains.
+Your weekly shop in Algeria will generally cost substantially less than in Western Europe or the US, although this depends on whether products are locally produced or imported.
+Algeria’s food retail sector operates mainly through small privately owned ‘superettes’ alongside some larger chains.
 Traditional markets offer fresh fruits, vegetables, meats, and spices at bargain prices.

 Shopping smart means hitting local markets and choosing locally produced alternatives over imported goods.
 This approach delivers significant savings and gives a more authentic Algerian food experience.
 Import restrictions make Western luxuries like alcohol pricier and harder to find.